Organic baby food creating a buzz amongst the urban Indian parents

 Organic baby food for sustained living

-The Millennial Indian consumers have a plethora of choices for their kids as far as baby food is concerned, all thanks to the growing health consciousness that has spawned across the globe.
-The organic baby food is produced considering the maximum retaining of nutrition value and the least use of synthetic external inputs.
+Millennial Indian consumers have a plethora of choices for their kids as far as baby food is concerned, all thanks to the growing health consciousness that has spawned across the globe.
+Organic baby food is produced considering the maximum retaining of nutrition value and the least use of synthetic external inputs.
 India is the country with the largest number of Organic farmers globally which is really significant in this regard.
 This growing inclination and this evident enlightenment to opt for Organic baby food by these millennial parents would be cascaded into the coming generations too.
-A great many Indian parents wish to extend their health awareness to cherry- pick the food for their babies.
+A great many Indian parents wish to extend their health awareness to cherry-pick the food for their babies.
 It means that they would readily go for upmarket baby foods.
-There are numerous Indian brands such as 24 Mantra Organic, Pristine Organics, which are working in this domain of Organic baby food industry to bring authentic and first-rate organic baby food in the market.
+There are numerous Indian brands such as 24 Mantra Organic, Pristine Organics, which are working in this domain of the organic baby food industry to bring authentic and first-rate organic baby food into the market.

 Jaivik Bharat- the New India

 This categorical shift to organic food by a lot of well-heeled parents is to attain maximum quality assurance and to inspire a sustained standard of lifestyle.
 According to ASSOCHAM, metropolitan cities have witnessed a 95% increase in demand in the last five years.
 The current market size for Organic food products is USD 533 million(Rs.
 3,700 crores approx.), exhibiting 17%growth in 2015.